gatsbyjs/gatsby/docs/docs/deploy-gatsby.md

 }
 ```

-If you have not yet initialized a git repository in your working Gatsby site
+If you have not yet initialized a Git repository in your working Gatsby site
 repo, set up Git in your project with `git init`.
 Then tell Gatsby where to
 deploy your site by adding the Git remote address with HTTPS or SSH.
 Here is how
 to do it with HTTPS: `git remote add origin git@github.com:username/project-name.git`.